xavierloeraflores/wgu-capstone/project_management/Post-Implementation-Report.md

     print("Elapsed Time:", elapsed_time)

 ```

 ## Visualizations

 Below are visualizations of the data and the machine-learning model.
 Some of the visualizations are sourced from the development process and the screenshots are sourced from the final web application and can be viewed in the final application.
 The web application features high-resolution images and interactive charts on the analysis pages that can be accessed via the navigation bar.

 ## User Guide

-The following user guide provides instructions on how to access and use the application either via the hosted web application or via a self hosting the development environment.
+The following user guide provides instructions on how to access and use the application either via the hosted web application or via self-hosting the development environment.

 ### Accessing the website

 To access the website, follow the steps below:

 1. Open a web browser on your desktop or mobile device.
-The site is built to be responsive and should work on most devices but works best on desktop.
+The site is built to be responsive and should work on most devices but works best on desktops.
 2. Enter the URL of the website [wgu-capstone-xavier-loera-flores.vercel.app](wgu-capstone-xavier-loera-flores.vercel.app) in the address bar and press enter to navigate to the website.
 3. Modules of the site may take a few seconds to load as they are set to sleep during periods with low activity.
 Once the website loads, you will be presented with the homepage.
 4. Once the website loads, you will be presented with the homepage.

 ### Navigating the Website